 The Economics and social sciences department studies the social and economic transformations brought about by digital technology.
-It belongs to the i3 research laboratory (Interdisciplinary Institute of Innovation, CNRS UMR 9217).
+It belongs to the i3 research laboratory (Interdisciplinary Institute of Innovation, CNRS UMR 9217) and CREST (Center for Research in Economics and Statistics, research unit CNRS 9194).
 The department has around 110 staff members, including 35 research professors, around 30 associate professors and 40 postdocs and PhD students, as well as five administrative staff members.

 There are three teams in The Economics and Social Sciences Department: